ihilal/Noisy/README.md

 - Remove

 ## Installation:
 Clone the project and open it in Android studio.
 Then use Android Studio to download it on your device.
+APK will be uploaded as soon as available.

 ## Support:
 Open an issue here on GitHub